nsergey82/postpp/evault_protocol.md

 ## Endpoints

 ## Requester authentication
-In the prototype we only considers platforms as agents accessing the eVaults.
+In the prototype we only consider platforms as agents accessing the eVaults.
 For each request a platform needs to prove it is accredited.
 JWT, refresh.
 Replay possible withing 15 minutes window.